-(Washer Fluid): Push the paddle marked with the windshield washer symbol at the top of the multifunction lever, to spray washer fluid on the windshield.
+(Washer Fluid): Push this paddle to spray washer fluid on the windshield.
 The wipers clear the window and then either stop or return to the preset speed.

-Rear Window Wiper/Washer
+Rear Window Wiper/ Washer

 In freezing weather, do not use your washer until the windshield is warmed.
 Otherwise the washer fluid can form ice on the windshield, blocking your vision.